NeLy-EPFL/flygym/doc/source/tutorials/gym_basics_and_kinematic_replay.rst

 4. Close the environment and analyze the results

-This process can be shown in the following code snippet:
+This process is illustrated in the following code snippet:

 .. code-block:: ipython3
     :linenos: